hashicorp/consul/website/source/docs/agent/http.html.markdown

 * ?cas=\<index\> : This flag is used to turn the `PUT` into a Check-And-Set operation.
-This is very useful as it allows clients to build more complex syncronization primitives on top.
+This is very useful as it allows clients to build more complex synchronization primitives on top.
 If the index is 0, then Consul will only put the key if it does not already exist.
 If the index is non-zero, then the key is only set if the index matches the `ModifyIndex` of that key.